hearvox/postscript/readme.md

 ### An example: Thickbox
 WordPress ships with a modified [ThickBox jQuery library](https://codex.wordpress.org/Javascript_Reference/ThickBox), used to make modal lightbox windows.
 The [add_thickbox()](https://developer.wordpress.org/reference/functions/add_thickbox/) function enables this feature, but it also loads Thickbox's CSS and JS files on every Post, whether or not the post needs it.

-This plugin improves site performance by only enqueuing scripts only when speficially requested for an individual post, by checking the Thickbox Script and Styles handles in the **Postscript** box.
+This plugin improves site performance by enqueuing scripts only when specifically requested for an individual post, by checking the Thickbox Script and Styles handles in the **Postscript** box.
 See [the screenshots](https://wordpress.org/plugins/postscript/screenshots/).

 ## Dev Notes